billydean/deanasty/README.md

     - [ ] User can specify number of generations in tree view.
     - [ ] User can filter for living members, those in line of succession, and can filter out "dead and childless" members.
     - [ ] Both "full" and "minified" views of family tree available.
+    - [ ] Process/ Fill in any missing documentation or comments.
+    - [ ] Process/ Export all documentation, comments in order to plan any necessary refactoring or restructuring.
+    - [ ] Feature/ Inherited risk factors actually have consequences.

+### Roadmap
 - v0.3: Warfare
     - [ ] War can be declared or break out.
     - [ ] Local, regional, and global stability values now active.